SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-elemental-water.md

 <ins>Slam</ins>.
 The elemental makes a melee attack (XD4 damage).

 <ins>Drown</ins>.
 The elemental makes a grapple attempt.
-On success, it pours itself into the target’s mouth, inflicting 1D4 constitution damage.
+On success, it pours itself into the target’s mouth, inflicting 1D4 Fortitude damage.
 As long as it is grappled, the target [can't breathe](/2020/11/10/extra-rules/#conditions) or talk.

 <ins>Create Water</ins> (X/day).
 The elemental creates the equivalent of a 5' cube of water.